Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 There is a web version of Microsoft Word, which is handy if you need the software in a hurry and don’t have the app loaded.

 One Word drawback is that it doesn’t dovetail as neatly into the Apple-iPad world as many other writing tools.
-You are pushed towards using Microsoft OneDrive instead of iCloud or Dropbox.
+It pushes you towards using Microsoft OneDrive instead of iCloud or Dropbox.
 And you sometimes rub up against Microsoft’s this-is-how-we-do-things attitude.

 Say you try to mail a Word document.
 The software assumes you want to send it using Outlook, not the stock iPad Mail app.